 Moreover, the seats are a convenient feature for all those who struggle with bathing in a laying position – mainly elderly, disabled or injured people, and even tall people, who usually cannot find a tub big enough to fit in comfortably while in a laying position.
 The door makes for a very convenient entrance mechanism, as it would be pretty hard, even for a perfectly healthy person, to get into a tub whose walls are usually over 40 inches high.
 These doors can be made of glass, plastic, acrylic or several other materials, and are also enforced with a vacuum closing mechanism, which helps keep the water inside, without any risk of leaks.
 They come in two main types, based on their direction of opening – inward and outward opening doors.
-Inward ones usually make for a more durable water isolation, minimizing the risk of leaking (as the weight of the water will press against the door, making it even more tightly closed, while the outward ones are more convenient for wheelchair users and elderly people, as they require less movement to be opened or closed.
+Inward opening ones usually make for a more durable water isolation, minimizing the risk of leaking.
+The weight of the water will press against the door, making it even more tightly closed.
+The outward opening ones are more convenient for wheelchair users and elderly people, as they require less movement to be opened or closed.

 We want to ease your search of finding the perfect walk in tub, offering you a ‘Top 4’ of the best quality, bestselling and most praised by customers walk-in bathtubs out there.
 We’re pretty positive that you’ll find the perfect one among them – so let’s get started!